 When we do email marketing for clients, we follow this process:

 - Determine a business goal.
 What you want your email marketing to achieve?
-Try to pick a goal that makes sense with the season.
-Most of our clients have goals like “increase AC tune-ups this summer” or “get more heat pump installs this winter”.
+Pick a clear goal that will be easy to measure.
+For example, most of our HVAC clients have goals like “increase AC tune-ups” or “get more heat pump installs”.

 - Educate customers with content that ties to the goal (without being too salesy).
 How can you educate people about a topic to help you reach your goal?